Fotisstam/EGG-Plotter-/README.md

 # EGG-Plotter-App

-An open-source, high-density real-time Python desktop application for acquiring, processing, and analyzing 32-channel EEG (Electroencephalogram) signal data streamed over a serial (UART) connection from an STM32 board.
+An open-source, high-density real-time Python desktop application for acquiring, processing, and analyzing 32-channel EEG (Electroencephalogram) signal data streamed over a serial connection from an STM32 board.

 ---